Director Von Trier questioned over Hitler remarks

 Responding to news of the police questioning, the American Gathering of Holocaust Survivors and their Descendants said they believed that Von Trier's remarks were wrong but not criminal.

-"Holocaust survivors were offended by Von Trier's vile and insensitive remarks but do not believe he harbours pro-Nazi sympathies that merit criminal prosecution," said Elan Steinberg, vice president of the group.
+"Holocaust survivors were offended by Von Trier's vile and insensitive remarks but do not believe he harbors pro-Nazi sympathies that merit criminal prosecution," said Elan Steinberg, vice president of the group.

 "He is guilty of bad taste in the quest for cheap self-promotion and for this he should be condemned and exposed.
 His lack of concern for the traumatized victims of Nazi brutality is disgraceful.

-"Nevertheless, his behaviour is more childish than criminal.
+"Nevertheless, his behavior is more childish than criminal.
 He should grow up."

 (Reporting by Mike Collett-White in London, Nick Vinocur in Paris and Mette Fraende in Copenhagen; writing by Mike Collett-White)